kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 In theory, getting 100% code coverage in an application is the ultimate goal.
 In practice this goal is not only difficult to achieve but also it doesn't guarantee a bug free application.

 There are some cases where indeed it is possible to test *all* functionality of your application.
-If you start on a green-field project, if you work in a small team that is well behaved and takes into account the effort required for tests, if it perfectly fine to write new tests for all new functionality you add (because the existing code already has tests).
+If you start on a green-field project, if you work in a small team that is well behaved and takes into account the effort required for tests, it is perfectly fine to write new tests for all new functionality you add (because the existing code already has tests).

 But not all developers are lucky like this.
 In most cases you inherit an existing application that has a minimal amount of tests (or even none!).
 If you are part of a big and established company, working with legacy code is mostly the rule rather than the exception.